PoliTwit1984/bsky-reddit-bot/reddit-readme.md

 # Reddit Content Downloader

-A powerful Python-based tool for downloading content from Reddit, including media files and comments, with AI-powered summaries.
+A powerful Python-based tool for downloading content from Reddit, including media files and comments, with AI-powered summaries optimized for Bluesky's character limits.

 ## Features